jpuigcerver/PyLaia/docs/usage/index.md

 : To train a PyLaia model.
 More details in the [dedicated page](./training/index.md).

 `pylaia-htr-decode-ctc`
 : To predict using a trained PyLaia model.
-Under construction.
+More details in the [dedicated page](./prediction/index.md).

 `pylaia-htr-netout`
 : To dump features from a PyLaia model.
 Under construction.